esmero/archipelago-documentation/docs/ubuntu.md

 ## Step 2: Set up your Minio S3 bucket

-Once all containers are up and running (you can do a `docker ps` to check), access `http://localhost:9000` using your most loved Web Browser with the following credentials:
+Once all containers are up and running (you can do a `docker ps` to check), access `http://localhost:9001` using your most loved Web Browser with the following credentials:

 ```
 user:minio
 pass:minio123
 ```

 and create a bucket named "archipelago".
-To do so press the red/coral `+` button on the bottom-right side and press the `Bucket` icon , it has a tooltip that says "create bucket".
-Write `archipelago` and submit, done!
-That is where we will persist all your Files and also your File copies of each Digital Object.
-You can always go there and explore what Archipelago (well really Strawberryfield does the hard work) has persisted so you can get comfortable with our architecture.
+To do so select `Buckets` from the left side menu and click the `Create Bucket` button at the top right.
+Write `archipelago` under `Bucket Name` and submit.
+Done!
+That is where we will persist all your files and also your file copies of each Digital Object.
+You can always go there and explore what Archipelago (well, really Strawberryfield does the hard work) has persisted so you can get comfortable with our architecture.

-## Step 3: Deploy Drupal 8.9.14 and the awesome Archipelago Modules
+## Step 3: Deploy Drupal 9.2.9 and the awesome Archipelago Modules

 The following will run composer inside the esmero-php container to download all dependencies and Drupal Core too.